codecrafters-io/build-your-own-grep/stage_descriptions/multiple-matches-02-ss2.md

 ### Notes

 - You only need to handle the case of a single input line.
-We will get to processing multiple input lines in the next stage.
+We will get to processing multiple input lines in later stages.